 Test your Vehicle lights and indicators

 It shouldn’t take too long to check how well your vehicle lights are functioning.
 You can do it yourselves or have somebody remain outside the vehicle while you test your lights.
 One quick way to check all indicators is to use the hazard lights button.
-One thing especially is to have reverse gear light check but that is easy to skip.
+One thing especially is to have a reverse gear light check but that is easy to skip.
 For sure you will need someone outside to perform this check.

 Put your windscreen wipers under serious scrutiny

 Windscreen wipers are probably the most important external moving part of your vehicle.
 Check they are in acceptable condition, without any tears or openings.
 While you’re doing this, filter your windscreen for chips and, in the event that you discover any, get them fixed as quickly as time permits.
-Chips can once in a while transform into breaks which can require a callout to replace the whole thing as opposed to fixing.
+Chips can once in a while transform into breaks which can require a callout to replace the whole thing as opposed to fixing it.